Amaanbani/Samsung-RISCV/README.md

 <details>
 <summary><b> Task 5 :</b> Implement a Digital Circuit using VSDSquadron Mini RISC-V SoC device, refering to CH32V003F4U6 and check whether the building and uploading of C program file on RISCV processor works </summary>

-## 4x4 Multiplexer (MUX) Wiring and Implementation for VSDSquadron, a Mini RISC-V SoC development kit (CH32V003F4U6)
+## 4x1 Multiplexer (MUX) Wiring and Implementation for VSDSquadron, a Mini RISC-V SoC development kit (CH32V003F4U6)

 ### Overview
-This project implements a *4x4 Multiplexer (MUX)* using the *VSDSquadron Mini, a RISC-V-based SoC development kit (CH32V003F4U6).
+This project implements a *4x1 Multiplexer (MUX)* using the *VSDSquadron Mini, a RISC-V-based SoC development kit (CH32V003F4U6).
 A **MUX* selects one of the multiple input signals and forwards it to a single output.
-The *4x4 MUX* takes *four data inputs* and selects one using *two selection lines*.
+The *4x1 MUX* takes *four data inputs* and selects one using *two selection lines*.
 This project demonstrates GPIO-based *MUX simulation in software, implemented using **PlatformIO IDE*, with selection via push buttons and output displayed using an LED.

 ### Components Required
 - *VSDSquadron Mini RISC-V SoC* ( CH32V003F4U6 )
 - *2 Push Buttons* (2 for selection inputs)
 - *1 LED* (Displays the selected output)
-- *Resistor* (220Ω for LED)
+- *Resistors* (Two 10Ω for push buttons and 220Ω for LED)
 - *Breadboard & Jumper Wires*
 - *VS Code with PlatformIO IDE*